kwahome/antaeus/docs/rfc-invoice-billing-scheduling.md

 As a start, and since ActiveMQ scheduled queue is persistent, scheduling of invoices is triggered by a cron running at an appropriate interval (hourly, daily) that retrieves invoices that are outstanding but not scheduled (those in the `InvoiceStatus.PENDING`) and running the `Scheduler` delegated from the `BillingService` on them.
-While still not ideal, it's a better divide and conquer alternative that incrementally schedules any new invoices at the established intervals.
+While still not ideal, it's a better divide and conquer alternative that incrementally schedules billing of any new invoices to a delayed task queue at the established intervals.
 Using the [Quartz Scheduler](http://www.quartz-scheduler.org) comes in handy as it guarantees that this cron runs only once at a time.
 Being clustered enhances failure tolerance.

 A more robust strategy is an event-driven approach where upon creation of an `Invoice`, a domain event is broadcast to all interested and subscribed "parties" (such as a billing service) who in turn react to it.
 An event is a message to